SkoolNotes/Taproot/2020ISOS101/KBe20isos101floScienceDoDont.md

 Do
+- Preamble
     - Have a null hypothesis
+    - Don't get too attached to any one hypothesis
+- Data collection
+    - Know your measurement proxies
+    - Use larger sample sizes
+    - Control group
+- Analysis
     - Have an analysis plan before beginning
     - State your analysis methods clearly
+    - Be aware of the assumptions
 - Peer Review
     - be critical of results
     - check statistics and data
-- Control group
+- Aftercare
     - Redo experiments

-- Multiple hypotheses?
+- Multiple hypotheses